heathhenley/CryptoPals/set2/readme.md

     unknown string we found in step 1, and repeat step 1 to find the second byte of the unknown string.
  3. Repeat until we've found all the bytes of the unknown string.

+# Problem 13

+Haven't got it working yet, but I started by sending a bunch of X's followed by a bunch of A's in multiples of the block size, and then I adjusted the X's until I had that many repeated block of A's in the ciphertext.
+Eg 10 X's, and that fills the block so that with 32 A's, we then get 2 blocks of A's in the ciphertext (eg the blocks are repeated).
+We can use that to get the ciphertext for anyblock we want in the middle.

+This is what I think I have to do:
+- get the ciphertext for just 'user' alone in a block (with padding)
+- add a bunch of A's to the email field until the 'user' ciphertext block shows up in the ciphertext (so it means we pushed it to be the last block)
+- then we can get the ciphertext for 'admin' alone in a block (with padding) using the A's, to make sure it's in a block by itself, like we did with 'user'
+- then we can replace the last block of the ciphertext, that has 'user' in it, with the ciphertext for 'admin' alone in a block (with padding)
+- then we can decrypt the ciphertext and get the admin role!

+So far, I am pushing the 'user' block to the end, but I'm not getting the same ciphertext that I get when when I stick in between the A's - I think I'm doing something wrong with the padding.

+Update: Just got it working, it was the padding value that was wrong - that's what I get for poking around and doing it 'by hand' instead of generalizing a bit more.
+The approach above is what I ended up doing, and it worked!